gollth/helm-catkin/README.md

 (helm-catkin-set-workspace "~/path/to/your/catkin/ws")
 ```

-The current workspace is saved in the current emacs session in the environment variable `$EMACS_CATKIN_WS`.
-You can query the current workspace with `M-x getenv EMACS_CATKIN_WS` or by calling `M-x helm-catkin-workspace`.
+To query the current workspace use `C-h v RET helm-catkin-workspace RET`.

 ## Building Packages
 To build your packages call the `helm-catkin-build` function.
 This interactively prompts a [helm](https://emacs-helm.github.io/helm/) with two sections.
 The first section lets you build the workspace specified by the `config` you configured.
 The second **Packages** section list all packages in your workspace.
 Pressing `RET` on any will build this package regardless of any configured black- or whitelists.
 Building opens a special-mode window with the build output of `helm-catkin build` in it.
 You can close this window by pressing `q` when the build is done.